Mirrorless camera: 2020s: Decline of DSLRs

-In March of 2022, the Panasonic Lumix BS1H earned Netflix approval, further highlighting the growing acceptance of mirrorless cameras in high-end filmmaking.
+In March 2022, the Panasonic Lumix BS1H earned Netflix approval, further highlighting the growing acceptance of mirrorless cameras in high-end filmmaking.
 Additionally, the Nikon Z9 was honored with the prestigious "Camera of the Year Award" and "Readers Award" at the Camera Grand Prix 2022, recognizing its groundbreaking performance and impact on the camera industry.

 In 2023, according to CIPA, global shipments of mirrorless cameras reached approximately $17 billion in the first half of 2023, marking a 20% year-over-year increase and setting a record high for the third consecutive year.

 In April 2023, Canon released the EOS R8, and it contains various autofocus capabilities for recognizing subjects and 4K video from a 6K capture at up to 60p.
 Nikon then released the Z8 in May 2023, which has the same CMOS sensor, 8K video, and 20–30 fps shooting rate modes as the Z9 in a smaller body.
 Meanwhile, Sony announced the a9 III in November 2023, the first modern mirrorless camera with a global shutter.
 The shutter allows for distortion-free motion capture by reading out each pixel of the image at the same time.
 The 24-megapixel CMOS full-frame shutter can also shoot at 120 frames per second, while being able to capture at shutter speeds as fast as 1/80000 second.

 Regionally, China led the surge with a 44% increase in sales, followed by Japan at 30%, and Europe at 9%.
 This uptick is closely linked to the revival of international travel, with the United Nations World Tourism Organization reporting that the number of international travelers in the first quarter of 2023 more than doubled compared to the previous year, reaching about 80% of pre-pandemic levels.

+In November 2024, Nikon refreshed its APS-C line with the announcement of the Z50II as a major upgrade of the Z50; it became the first APS-C camera to use the Expeed 7 processor introduced with the Z9.

 As of 2025, over 85% of new interchangeable-lens cameras sold are mirrorless systems; additionally, all major camera and lens manufacturers—with the exception of Pentax—have discontinued their DSLR models and fully committed to mirrorless cameras.
 However, while mirrorless cameras have established clear dominance in new units shipped, millions of DSLRs still remain in active use among both professionals and hobbyists.